 We’re pleased to announce New Statesman has renewed their contract for Standfirst for Kindle and a number of client sites are now running on our Standfirst for Cloud Publishing Platform.
-Read more about Standfirst for Kindle.
+Find out more about Standfirst here.

 There’s no I in Team

 Working with a top team of colleagues can make all the difference and we’re lucky here at interconnect/it to have a team of some of the best.

 Every year sees team numbers grow and this year we were pleased to welcome Claire Larsen as our new front-end developer.
 A passionate web developer who relishes nothing more than getting stuck into a complex challenge, Claire has been heavily involved with moving clients onto Standfirst.
 She’s been working on Sniff Petrol and Whitley Fund for nature, both of which will be launched in early 2018.